Home

 PAPILLA, PAPILLAE The cone shaped portion of gum tissue between the teeth

-PARTIAL Removable denture replacing some of the teeth often lost through gum disease.
+PARTIAL DENTURE Removable denture replacing some of the teeth often lost through gum disease.

 PATHOGENIC Disease-causing.